 Myra was one of the six most important cities of Lycia, after Xanthos, Patara, Olympus, Pinara, and Tlos.
 The old site is a few kilometers from the present town of Demre, in southwestern Turkey.
-Was she the former capital city of Mira, reported by some Hittite tablets, during the 2nd millennium BC?
+Was it the former capital of Mira, reported by some Hittite tablets, during the 2nd millennium BC?

 The discovery of a Luwian language inscription mentioning a king of Mira, Tarkasnawa, at the Karabel path, near the ancient city of Ephesus, would give to this country an sizeable territorial, difficult to accept by specialists of the ancient history of this region.
-Especially, the presence north of the town of Myra of the Taurus mountains in particularly steep terrain should not help communication with goshawks territories.
+Especially, the presence north of the town of Myra of the Taurus mountains in particularly steep terrain does not help communication with neighboring territories.
 Yet, now, we discover that habitat places of men of the Bronze Age were not always plains.
 On the contrary, probably for defensive reasons, the men of the Bronze Age have appreciated the rugged locations.

 It should reflect the action of rivers over time.
 Miletus and Ephesus were Greco-Roman ports, while today these two cities are far from the sea.
 This reality two thousand years ago was even more accentuated there three or four millenium years ago.
 So some current plains near the sea, should not exist.